Sun outages may be affecting your TV service.

 When do sun outages happen and how long they last?

 Sun outages occur every year, in Fall and Spring, and last approximately about a week each time.
-This Fall, sun outages are expected between October 4th and October 13th 2019.
-The approximate times for signal loss will be between 11:00 am and 5:30pm.
+This Spring, sun outages are expected between October 4 and October 13th 2021.
+The exact time and duration will vary from channel to channel.
+This is due to channels being received off different satellites in the arc.
+Each satellite is affected at a different time as the sun moves across the satellite arc.
+The approximate times for signal loss will be between 7:30am and 2:30pm and will last for approximately five to fifteen minutes depending on the size of the dish.

 What kind of outage/interference can I expect?